hubblestack/nova/README.rst

     hubblestack.nova.autosync: True
     hubblestack.nova.autoload: True

-``nova.audit`` takes two optional arguments.
+``hubble.audit`` takes two optional arguments.
 The first is a comma-separated list of paths.
 These paths can be files or directories.
 If a path is a directory, all modules below that directory will be run.
 If it is a file, that file will be run.